meditationstuff/protocol_1/auxiliary.md

 comment:

-…like water knowing the shape of a container as it’s poured in, or a thermose knowing whether to keep something hot or cold.
+...like water knowing the shape of a container as it’s poured in, or a thermose knowing whether to keep something hot or cold.

 body and head: